 In December 2020, Yoto got over 8 million impressions, successfully connecting with their target audience and generating an impressive ‘return on ad spend’ of 1060%.

-If you need help with Sponsored Brands video campaigns or any other aspect of Amazon Advertising, you can speak to our team by calling 02392 830 281 or completing the form at the bottom of this page.
+If you need help with Sponsored Brands video campaigns or other Amazon advertising services, you can speak to our Amazon PPC team by calling 02392 830 281 or completing the form at the bottom of this page.

 Mike is a senior PPC specialist at Vertical Leap and has worked in digital marketing since 2016.
 He specialises in eCommerce PPC, increasing ROAS and growing revenue particularly through Google Shopping & Facebook Ads.
 Outside of work he enjoys all things sport, particularly football, tennis, skiing and paddle boarding.
 He also loves dogs, particularly labs and golden retrievers.